List of Xbox 360 accessories: Kinect

 Kinect (codename "Project Natal") is a "controller-free gaming and entertainment experience" produced by Microsoft for the Xbox 360.
 Based on an add-on peripheral for the console, it enables users to control and interact with the Xbox 360 without the need to touch a game controller for most of the menus and gameplay through a natural user interface using gestures, spoken commands or presented objects and images.
 The project is aimed at broadening the Xbox 360's audience beyond its typical gamer base.
 It was first released on November 4, 2010, in North America, with other regions following later that month.

 Nyko has released a 'Zoom' attachment for the Kinect camera that allows people to use the system without having very large open spaces in their living rooms.

 Other

 uDraw GameTablet

 The uDraw GameTablet is a graphics tablet designed to be used with various games.
 It was produced by THQ and released for the Xbox 360 on November 15, 2011.
-The PlayStation 3 and Xbox 360 versions of the uDraw was a commercial failure and was discontinued in February 2012, THQ would eventually file for bankruptcy the following year.
+The PlayStation 3 and Xbox 360 versions of the uDraw were a commercial failure and were discontinued in February 2012, THQ would eventually file for bankruptcy the following year.